material-foundation/material-theme-builder/README.md

 #### Setup
 1. Install from the [plugin page](https://www.figma.com/community/plugin/1034969338659738588/Material-Theme-Builder), by clicking **Install** in the top right corner.
 2. After installing, open the plugin from the Figma menu or command and click Get Started to generate a theme (material-theme) and Material Design tokens as Figma styles.
 3. Using design kit components?
+Turn on State Layers within settings, this will generate needed state layers when customizing the theme.
-Select and **Swap** to update the theme used in the components.
+4. Select and **Swap** to update the theme used in the components.
-4. Assign MD tokens (Figma styles) to custom elements and components, then **swap** to the currently selected theme.
+5. Assign MD tokens (Figma styles) to custom elements and components, then **swap** to the currently selected theme.

 <img width="1456" alt="getstarted" src="https://user-images.githubusercontent.com/10263978/164114726-3637ad9f-ed4d-4f5b-9630-3f62c3380c28.png">